Sofiero Palace and Gardens is situated just north of the city of Helsingborg, about 5 km from Train Station .

 In the harbour there is a sign which marks both the exact position,and distances to several places, such as Paris - 1049 km, Moscow - 1489, Stockholm - 510 km, Berlin - 321 km, and Sweden's northern-most point, Trerikröset, where the borders of Sweden, Norway, and Finland meet - 1581km.

-In the summer Smygehuk is very popular for its many cafés, restaurants, a port warehouse filled with art and handicraft, and small guest harbours.
+In the summer Smygehuk is very popular for its many cafés, restaurants, shops and small guest harbours.

-The old lighthouse, to the west of the village, just a stone’s throw from the fishing port and its fish smokery, is hardly to find, since it is hidden by the tall trees surrounding the site.
+The old lighthouse, to the west of the village, is hardly to find, since it is hidden by the tall trees surrounding the site.

 The lighthouse is a museum nowadays, but it is still a great experience to climb the stairs to the top.
 The views from the 17 m tower are breathtaking, from here, you can see far out over both the flat countryside and the sea.